mongodb/docs/source/reference/commands.rst

    - "``scandata: false``" skips the scan of the base collection without skipping the scan of the index.

-   The :option:`mongo` shell also provides a wrapper:
+   The :program:`mongo` shell also provides a wrapper:

    .. code-block:: javascript